WhyCantTheyJust/website/content/podcast/S2-06-human-rights.md

 **Luke**<br>
 Yeah, there’s a good episode of Black Mirror, I’m not sure if you’ve seen it, called Men Against Fire, where the premise is that the army, I think the American army is in a war and they’re wearing these glasses that make them see the people they’re killing as aliens.
 They refer to them as roaches.
 And then when one of their glasses breaks and they take them off and see that they’re just humans and they, they physically stop themselves from, you know, going out and killing those people.

+**Janaline**<br>
+Yeah, it is pretty terrifying what can happen when people stop seeing other people as human.
+And again, I mean, without you know wishing to be too boring about coming back to the Universal Declaration of Human Rights, I mean the whole point of ‘human rights are individual’ is that it really pushes back against this quite human tendency to see other people as part of a group, and particularly if it’s an ‘other’ group, as in, a group that you don’t identify with.
+It makes it much easier to do that demonisation, dehumanisation, and therefore justify pretty awful acts against those people.
+Whereas, if you really internalise the idea that human rights are individual, then it means that every single person has to be seen as an individual, as a human, and that really affects the way in which you can deal with them.

+Because it stops being ‘I’m dealing with this unit that belongs to this “other” group that I don’t identify with’, and it becomes ‘I am dealing with another person who is human like me’, who has hopes and aspirations, who has people they love, who has people who love them, who had a mum and dad, and was a child.
+And I think once you start looking at people as individuals and not as members of some ‘other’ group, it becomes very very difficult to treat them really badly.
+And that’s one of the really important innovations of the Universal Declaration of Human Rights: the universality and individuality of human rights.

+And again at the risk of being really boring about this, it just really underlines that you can become an unpopular minority at any time.
+There may be some characteristic of yours, you may be accused of doing something that you may or may not have actually done, that leads to you having your rights taken away from you.
+It is really really important that human rights are applied to everybody because that is the only way that we can stop them from being withdrawn from everybody.

+One of the things that the Chinese Communist Party does when it sentences people to death for serious crimes - so they have gone through a court process, they have been convicted of whatever it is.
+Death penalty cases usually apply to very serious drug offences, or murder, or treason, or crimes against the State, which are obviously a bit more contentious.
+But one of the really awful parts of the punishment is what they call the withdrawal of the defendant’s civil and political rights.
+Now if you’re being sentenced to death and you’re about to be killed by the State, then maybe it doesn’t really matter if you’ve had your civil and political rights withdrawn, but it really kind of underlines the importance of those rights in entitling you to things like due process, to entitling you to things like freedom from torture.
+It also means that you no longer have any property, so presumably whatever you own cannot then be passed to whomever in your family survives you.
+It’s a pretty brutal punishment, really, and kind of one step worse than actually being sentenced to death.
+You are not only being deprived of your life by the State, but the State is also in some ways also erasing your humanity.

+And I feel like that is just a really really important thing that we, in a liberal democracy like Australia, need to uphold.
+We need to uphold the humanity of every single person.

+**Luke**<br>
 That does segue to a good poem, by Martin Niemoeller, who was himself a clergyman during WW2, and is condemning himself and other German intellectuals and clergymen in allowing and being complicit in the Nazi’s rise to power.

 First they came for the communists, and I did not speak out, because I was not a communist.